Bg

 Now that you have your emergency tool for bedtime resistance (the intermission), let’s talk about prevention.
 It’s always better to avoid the problem in the first place, isn’t it?

 As your child grows, so will their optimal wake windows.
-Take a look at our sample sleep schedules to get an idea of the average wake windows according to your child’s age.
-(For example, a 5 year old sleep schedule will vary greatly from a little one just entering toddlerhood.)
+Take a look at our to get an idea of the average wake windows according to your child’s age.
+(For example, will vary greatly from a little one just entering toddlerhood.)

 Most grown-ups can’t jump straight from adulting to sleep.
 Neither can kids.
 Allow for a sufficient amount of downtime (either as part of your bedtime routine or right beforehand) to allow your little one some time to process their day.